rebelsky/csc207c/_eboards/eboard38.md

 * Please take the time to anonymize your code.
 * It would be nice if you followed coding conventions.
 (I don't think anyone got a 0 for this, but you should follow coding conventions.)
-* Please be reasonable specific in your citations.
+* Please be reasonably specific in your citations.
 Not "labs" but "the lab on binary search" or URL.
+Not "I found it with Google" but a URL.
 * I worry that many of you seem to have forgotten everything you learned about decomposition in CSC-151.
 Details follow below.
 * Please follow custom and write ranges as lower-bound inclusive, upper-bound exclusive.
 [I'll repeat this a few times.]
+    * `(substring str lb ub)`
+    * Applies to binary search, merge sort, Quicksort
 * Some of you need to work on the clarity of your high-level explanations.
   I don't need a description of every step.
 Your goal is a few sentences that give someone a high-level understanding of the algorithm.